taminomara/yuio/docs/source/by_example/interactive_things.rst

 Markdown and inline markup
 --------------------------

-If you need something even more complicated, you can use :func:`yuio.io.md` to print formatted markdown:
+If you need something even more complex, you can use :func:`yuio.io.md` to print formatted markdown:

 .. literalinclude:: interactive_things_code/markdown.py